zhangxmlab/zhangxmlab.github.io/_pages/gallery.md

 ---
 <strong>2.
 Congratulations to the graduates of 2022.</strong>
 <img src='/images/gallery/Graduation_2022.JPG'>
 <strong>1.
-Strolling in Jiangxi Academy of Forestry on 19 December, 2021.</strong>
+Strolling in the Forestry Academy on 19 December, 2021.</strong>
 <img src='/images/gallery/Trip_1.jpg'>